elizabethfuentes12/bedrock-agentcore-samples/01-agentcore-runtime/README.md

-# Amazon Bedrock AgentCore Runtime Lab
+# Building a Calculator Agent with Amazon Bedrock AgentCore

 Deploy production-ready AI agents in minutes with Amazon Bedrock AgentCore Runtime.